-Industrial action expected across the UK: Strike dates from now until February
+Industrial action expected across the UK: strike dates from now until February

-Members of the Chartered Society of Physiotherapy (CSP) union voted in favour of industrial action in its first ever ballot on pay.

-Physiotherapists in 112 organisations in England and in every health board in Wales now have a mandate for strike action and will begin the process of planning for industrial action early in the new year.
+The Rail, Maritime and Transport union (RMT) members at 14 companies and Network Rail again walked out on Friday, crippling services across the country a day after an unprecedented nursing strike.

+However, some planned strikes have also been called off in recent days.

-Members of the Transport Salaried Staffs’ Association (TSSA) rail workers’ union at operator CrossCountry are also set to strike on Boxing Day and December 27, it announced on Tuesday.
+Members of the Transport Salaried Staffs Association (TSSA) union at Network Rail have voted to accept the firm’s pay offer, it was announced on Thursday.

-And midwives and maternity support workers in Wales who are members of the Royal College of Midwives have also voted to go on strike over pay.
+And a planned 72-hour strike from Friday by ground handling staff at Heathrow Airport was suspended by Unite after private contractors Menzies made an improved pay offer.

+Planned strikes by security guards on Eurostar on Friday and Sunday have also been suspended after contractor Mitie made a fresh pay offer, the RMT has said.

-It comes as services ranging from postal deliveries to health services are to be hit by strikes from now going into February.
+Despite this, services ranging from postal deliveries to health services are still set to be hit by walkouts from now going into February.

 Here are some of the strikes planned: